astrcrai/prospero-docs/docs/source/specifications.rst

 Single node performance of 1.9 Tflops for the EPYC2 nodes.

-Single node performance of 1.75 Tflops for the EPYC3 nodes/.
+Single node performance of 1.75 Tflops for the EPYC3 nodes.

 Whole cluster performance of 52 nodes was 84.7 Tflops.